Gemalto is providing

-Healthcare services belonged to the state, and healthcare professionals were paid by the state.
+Healthcare services belonged to the state, and the state paid healthcare professionals.
 Services were usually free, but patients had to pay out-of-pocket fees for medication, for example.

 The system provided universal access to health care.
 It was broadly a benefit in kind system.
 Coverage levels and the amounts set aside for healthcare spending (share of GDP) were defined centrally.
-Health care and health insurance systems from this era are currently undergoing radical change in the Central and Eastern European countries.
+Health care and health insurance systems from this era are currently undergoing a radical change in the Central and Eastern European countries.